 The purpose of the James H. McGraw Award is to recognize outstanding service in engineering technology education.
 It is presented to a faculty member, author, or administrator who is, or has been, affiliated with an institution that provides engineering technology education.

 The Award: Established by the McGraw-Hill Book Company in 1950, the award is now cosponsored by McGraw-Hill Higher Education, the Engineering Technology Council, and the Engineering Technology Division of ASEE.
-The award consists of a $1,000 honorarium and a certificate.
+The award consists of a $1,000 honorarium and a plaque.

 Qualifications: This award recognizes contributions to engineering technology education.
 The following achievements are required: